-We are searching for community-based solutions that are improving maternal and child health, developed by Ugandans, for Ugandans!
+We have been searching for community-based solutions that are improving maternal and child health, developed by Ugandans, for Ugandans!
+In 2017, we held an open call for people to submit their solutions.
+We selected the Top 5 solutions to recognise, support and research.

 Every day, 300 children and 20 mothers die in Uganda.
 Although many well established medical treatments exist to prevent this, they are not accessible to those who need it most.